harcokuppens/DOMjudgeDockerCompose/README.md

 The quickstart of DOMjudge gives us access to it at http://localhost:1080 .
 However when you really want deploy DOMjudge you need to:

-1. serve DOMjudge a nice DNS name instead of `localhost` and
+1. serve DOMjudge with a nice DNS name instead of `localhost` and
-2. serve DOMjudge using with `https` instead of `http`.
+2. serve DOMjudge using the `https` protocol instead of `http`.

 The setup in this repository can easily provide this with only some minor changes in the configuration.
-The `docker-compose.yml` is already configured with an `caddy` reverse proxy server which provides **automatic https** for the DOMjudge server running `http`.
-However by by default this `caddy` server is not enabled in the default profile of docker compose.
-By running `docker compose` with the `auto-https` profile enabled also the the `caddy` reverse-proxy service with automatic https will be started
+The `docker-compose.yml` is already configured with a `caddy` reverse proxy server which provides **automatic https** for the DOMjudge server running `http`.
+However, by default this `caddy` server is not enabled in the default profile of docker compose.
+By running `docker compose` with the `auto-https` profile enabled, then also the the `caddy` reverse-proxy service, with automatic https, will be started

      docker compose --profile auto-https  up -d

-Now you can also open DOMjudge with the URL https://localhost:1443.
+Now, you can also open DOMjudge with the URL https://localhost:1443.

 By default `caddy` serves on `localhost` because the configuration does not yet know the DNS name of your production server, eg. `my.server.com`.
 You can change this in the `caddy/Caddyfile` config file, by changing the domainname from `localhost` to `my.server.com`.
-On start of the caddy service it will then request an official certificate from a public ACME CA such as Let's Encrypt or ZeroSSL.
+On start of the caddy service, it will then request an official certificate from a public ACME CA such as Let's Encrypt or ZeroSSL.
-Your DOMserver will serve then DOMjudge on your production site at the URL https://my.server.com:1443.
+Your DOMserver will then serve DOMjudge on your production site at the URL https://my.server.com:1443.

 By default we configure `caddy` to use port 1443 to avoid a possible conflict with an already